 We recommend that you use a watertight seed tray with a clear fitted dome that keeps the 4packs or pellets upright and regulates the humidity around the seedlings.
-We suggest using either a soil-less seed starting mix or compressed discs called peat (or Jiffy) pellets.
+We suggest using either a seed starting mix or compressed discs called peat (or Jiffy) pellets.
 When warm water is added to the discs they expand into netted seed pots.
 Both options are light enough to allow baby roots to grow and are sterile, which reduces disease in your seedlings.

-Sow the Seeds Fill your clean containers with a moistened soil-less mixture, to about ¾ full, tap the container on a hard surface to settle the soil, or prepare your peat pellets by soaking them in warm water.
+Sow the Seeds Fill your clean containers with a moistened seed-soil mixture, to about ¾ full, tap the container on a hard surface to settle the soil, or prepare your peat pellets by soaking them in warm water.
 Using a pencil point, or toothpick make one small hole in the soil and place several seeds (at least 3) in each container or cell.
-Check your seed packet, and follow the soil depth instructions from there.
+Check your seed packet, and follow the soil depth instructions.
 Label the pots or trays so you remember what is what.
 You can use something as sophisticated as plastic plant labels or something as simple as a wooden craft stick.
 The purpose is the same; you just want to make sure that your plants are labeled.
 On the plant tag, write with a permanent marker the name of plant, date planted, and, once they sprout, the emergence date.
 Place the seeds in a spot with moderate light – not in direct sunlight.
 Normal household light will be sufficient in most cases.
 Some seeds require darkness during germination, which will be indicated on the seed packet.
 In this case, simply cover the container with a piece of cardboard.

 After you have sown your seeds, it is time to give them some water.
 This can be tricky, especially for the surface sown seeds, as they tend to float.
 We recommend that you use seed starting trays that come with the cell flat, a clear cover and a bottom pan that you can partly fill with water and let the moisture soak up from beneath.
 If you don’t have those, use a misting spray bottle and go slow.
-At this stage you’ll want to keep the seeds moist so check them often and keep them covered with a lid or some plastic until germination.
+At this stage you’ll want to keep the seeds moist so check them often and keep them covered with a lid or some plastic wrap until germination.

-From Seeds to Seedlings Your seeds will germinate best if you can maintain a soil temperature of 60 and 75 degrees.
+From Seeds to Seedlings Your seeds will germinate best if you can maintain a soil temperature of 60 to 75 degrees.
 Heating mats available through Gulley’s can aid in this.
 Heat mats provide low, continuous, bottom heat.
 Cover your containers with plastic wrap or use the domes supplied with seed flats to keep the soil from drying out too quickly.
-Check your containers once or twice a day and mist them with warm water as necessary.
+Check your containers once or twice a day and mist them with room-temp water as necessary.

 You may now notice that some of the seedlings are not as strong as their container mates.
-The weakest and thinnest need to be cut (with sharp scissors no pinching) so the stronger ones can continue to grow at full strength.
+The weakest and thinnest need to be cut (with sharp scissors, no pinching) so the stronger ones can continue to grow at full strength.
 There is no sense in attempting heroics to rescue the weak seedlings, as their chance of surviving the move to the garden is slim at best.
 Thin to 1 or 2 plants per cell.

 As the seedlings get bigger they will need to be moved to bigger pots in order to keep their growth momentum going.
 Handle seedlings by the leaves or soil only, not the tender stems.
 Use potting soil mix, and gently firm the soil after planting.
 Water immediately and put back under the lights.